Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 Unexplained Weight Loss:

-Weight loss without a clear cause may signal liver issues.
+Weight loss without an obvious cause may indicate liver issues.

 Obesity:

-Excess body fat, particularly around the abdomen, increases the risk.
+Excess body fat, particularly around the abdomen, increases the risk of developing fatty liver disease.

 Type 2 Diabetes:

-Insulin resistance associated with type 2 diabetes contributes to fat buildup in the liver.
+Insulin resistance, commonly associated with type 2 diabetes, contributes to fat accumulation in the liver.

 High Cholesterol and Triglycerides:

-Elevated blood lipids can lead to fat accumulation in the liver.
+Elevated levels of lipids in the blood can lead to fat buildup in the liver.

 Genetics:

-A family history of liver disease or metabolic disorders can increase susceptibility.
+A family history of liver disease or metabolic disorders may heighten susceptibility.

 Diagnosis and Management

-Fatty liver disease is often diagnosed using imaging techniques like ultrasound or MRI to assess liver fat content.
-A hepatic fat index above 5% indicates the presence of fatty liver disease.
-Management typically involves lifestyle and dietary changes:
+Fatty liver disease is typically diagnosed using imaging techniques, such as ultrasound or MRI, to assess liver fat content.
+A hepatic fat index exceeding 5% indicates the presence of fatty liver disease.
+Management strategies usually emphasize lifestyle and dietary changes:

 Weight Loss: